 The islands—many of which are made of rugged, sharp limestone karst —are also home to a number of indigenous and traditional human communities, as well as lush forests, rare plants, and endemic birds (including Wilson’s and Red Birds of Paradise).

 Raja Ampat is home to some of the world’s best snorkeling, with an abundance of pristine, shallow reefs, diverse habitats, good visibility, and warm water temperatures.
 The best way to snorkel Raja Ampat is aboard a liveaboard cruise, which will allow you to visit a variety of habitats, to maximize your time in the water and minimize time in transit, and to be flexible to local weather conditions and other factors when choosing daily snorkel sites.

-We have two liveaboard snorkeling trips in Raja Ampat scheduled during 2018 and 2019:
+We have three liveaboard snorkeling trips in Raja Ampat scheduled across multiple departures throughout 2019 and 2020:

-In addition, we are leading two liveaboard expeditions to nearby areas of the Coral Triangle in 2018–2019 that are known to have equally high marine species diversity and offer comparable, if not better, snorkeling, diving, and wildlife viewing than Raja Ampat!
+In addition, we are leading three liveaboard expeditions to nearby areas of the Coral Triangle in 2019 and 2020 that are known to have equally high marine species diversity and offer comparable, if not better, snorkeling, diving, and wildlife viewing than Raja Ampat!
 They are: